A white eagle with wings splayed, legs apart, head facing to the left with a golden crown, talons and beak adorning a red shield.

-The Polish Eagle has gone through many changes, but none more oppressive than the change once communism took hold.
+The Polish Eagle has gone through many changes.
+None more oppressive though, than the change once communism took hold.

 As a symbol of the country bowing to Soviet influence, it lost the golden crown that it had proudly worn for centuries.

 Fun Fact: Poland was the only country in the Eastern block to have no communist symbolism.
-Images of a red star, ears of wheat, sickle and hammers did not make an appearance on any Polish government symbols like it’s flag or coat of arms.
+Images of a red star, ears of wheat, sickle and hammers did not make an appearance on any Polish government symbols.

 Protests during the communist era saw heavy use of Polish symbols.

 The logo of the Solidarność (Solidary) movement, responsible for starting upheaval of communism was infamously written in red and white.